 Figure 1 - Azure Network Routing

-The migrated systems included a range of Windows client images (from Windows 7 to Windows 10) and Windows Server Images (Windows Server 2008 R2 to 2016).
-Database servers included SQL Server Standard, SQL Server Enterprise, and Oracle.
+The migrated systems included a range of Windows client images (from Windows 7 to Windows 10) and Windows Server images (Windows Server 2008 R2 to 2016) migrated from on-premise and rehosted on Azure.
+Database servers that were rehosted from on-premise included SQL Server Standard, SQL Server Enterprise, and Oracle.
 Finally, both modern versions of Visual Studio and legacy Visual Studio 6 versions were also installed.

 Because the pattern is repeatable, additional base images can be created and deployed by committing new template code definitions into Azure DevOps.
 With these additional techniques, the new solution enabled the launching of VMs in just minutes, a large jump in performance.
 Hexagon has now used our solution to implement more than 200 environments that are dynamically supported by about 2,000 VMs active at any given time.
 Staff use these to develop and test apps for handling everything from QA and support, to business development, to internal and external training.